dagster-io/dagster/docs/docs-beta/docs/tutorial/06-automating-your-pipeline.md

 ## 1. Automating asset materialization

-The reporting assets created in the last step should refresh whenever the upstream data is updated.
-To accomplish this we will add an eager automation condition to asset definition.
+Ideally, the reporting assets created in the last step should refresh whenever the upstream data is updated.
+This can be done simply using [declarative automation](guides/declarative-automation) and adding an automation condition to the asset definition.

 Update the `monthly_sales_performance` asset to have the automation condition in the decorator: